-Motorists can be ticketed and penalized for a number of offences including but not limited to: speeding in a school zone; passing a school bus; failing to yield to a pedestrian in a crosswalk; and, overtaking or passing a vehicle stopped at a crosswalk.
-These fines range from $78 to $776.
+Motorists can be ticketed and penalized for some offences including but not limited to: speeding in a school zone; passing a school bus; failing to yield to a pedestrian in a crosswalk; and, overtaking or passing a vehicle stopped at a crosswalk.
+These fines range from $81 to $810.

 School zones will be in effect on the days school is in operation throughout the County at the following locations and times:

 |Rural and Community School Zones||8:00 a.m. - 9:30 a.m.

 Town of Wembley

 |7:30 a.m. - 4:30 p.m.|

 - Point, Pause, Proceed.
 Be alert at intersections and always look out for danger when crossing the street.

 - No helmet!
 No bike!
 Always wear your helmet when riding your bike.
 Bicycles are required to follow the same rules of the road as motor vehicles so make sure you stop at all stop signs and signal your turns.